tubit/esp32-scaffold/README.md

 # nodeMCU scaffold
-This is just my Arduino scaffold, boilerplate or however you want to call it.
+This is just my Arduino scaffold, boilerplate or whatever you want to call it.

 I started just recently with a ESP32 Dev Kit V2 from AZ-Delivery and was amazed what was possible with almost no effort.
 But instead of just copy and pasting stuff from all over the internet, I wanted to get some structure into it... :)